omtoi101/High-Octane-Sendit-Spammer/README.md

 ## Compatibility:
 This Sendit spammer is compatible with all different Sendit modes eg: kiss marry block, this or that, name for rate.
-However it currently only sends normal (if you provide a non normal mode sticker id it will probably brake as they require different data values in the json payload).
+However it currently only sends normal (if you provide a non normal mode sticker id it will probably break as they require different data values in the json payload).

 If I get enough requests for me to add other sticker modes I will but feel free to fork and improve it anyway you want including adding options for other stickers if you want. :)